 - The American Academy of Pediatrics (AAP) updated guidance for the 2021-2022 RSV season states the following: - o For the current (2021-2022) fall and winter season, the AAP recommends beginning administration of palivizumab prophylaxis in all regions of the country at the usual time, regardless of whether an area experienced unusual interseasonal RSV activity.
 Initiating palivizumab prophylaxis to eligible infants similar to a typical winter season is consistent with AAP policy.
-The 2021-22 winter RSV season is considered a new season, rather than a continuation of the interseason spread in the spring and summer of 2021. - These considerations could reasonably lead to providing more than five consecutive doses of palivizumab to eligible children in some regions and less than five doses in other areas in the current fall and winter season.
-Although there is a paucity of data on the provision of more than 5 consecutive doses, there is no evidence of increased frequency or severity of adverse events with later doses in a 5-dose series nor with doses beyond 5 doses in the few published data.5,6,7,8 Given this information, together with the known efficacy and recent unpredictable epidemiology, the AAP recommends programmatic consideration of providing more than five consecutive doses from the atypical interseason period through the 2021-2022 winter season.
+The 2021-22 winter RSV season is considered a new season, rather than a continuation of the interseason spread in the spring and summer of 2021. - O These considerations could reasonably lead to providing more than five consecutive doses of palivizumab to eligible children in some regions and less than five doses in other areas in the current fall and winter season.
+Although there is a paucity of data on the provision of more than 5 consecutive doses, there is no evidence of increased frequency or severity of adverse events with later doses in a 5-dose series nor with doses beyond 5 doses in the few published data.5,6,7,8 Given this information, together with the known efficacy and recent unpredictable epidemiology, the AAP recommends programmatic consideration of providing more than five consecutive doses from the atypical interseason period through the 2021-2022 winter season. - The updated guidance provided by the AAP for the 2022-2023 RSV seasons states because of the continued variability in RSV circulation, the AAP continues to support the use of palivizumab in eligible patients in any region experiencing rates of RSV activity at any time in 2022 similar to a typical fall-winter season.
+The AAP continues to recommend programmatic consideration of providing more than 5 consecutive doses of palivizumab depending on the duration of the current RSV surge in a given region of the country.